prasadmuley/prasadmuley.github.io/_posts/2016-8-28-continuous_delivery.md

 * In this case, You've to do rebase with target branch.
 * Developer has to fix conflicts in his/her branch.
 * It's far better than manually merging multiple branches in target branch.
-  Because conflicts need to resolve in public branch like develop.
+  Because conflicts need to be resolved by developers in public branch like develop.

 Now we come to know that how is merge request helping in continuous delivery.